barracuda-cloudgen-access/docs/fyde-cli/credentials-file.md

 <snip>
 ```

-When managing more than one Management Console installation, quickly switching between authentication files can be useful.
+When managing more than one Management Console installation, quickly switching between credentials files can be useful.
 The path to the credentials file can be overridden in two different ways:

 - Using the environment variable `FYDE_CLI_AUTH_FILE`, set to the full path of the file.